 Burners: 2 @ 10,000 BTUs

-What we like: An entire cook system for under 10 pounds.
+What we like: An entire cook system that's under 10 pounds and very compact.

 What we don’t: The priciest design on our list.

 Jetboil is best known for their lightweight backpacking stove systems, but they made a serious foray into the camping world with the Genesis.
 The concept is the first of its kind: an all-in-one camping system that comprises two burners plus a 5-liter pot and 10-inch ceramic pan.
-Jetboil designed the system to nest neatly together for compact storage, and total weight (other than a 16 oz. propane bottle) is less than 10 pounds, which is lighter than almost all the standalone stoves on this list.
+Jetboil designed the system to nest neatly together for compact storage (the stove itself folds in half and fits inside the pot), and total weight (other than a 16 oz. propane bottle) is less than 10 pounds, which is lighter than almost all the standalone stoves on this list.
 Additionally, simmer control and burner output are excellent, and because the burners were specifically created to pair with the included pot and pan, there’s less fuel waste.

 See the Jetboil Genesis Basecamp System